bystritskiy/bystritskiy/README.md

 # Hello, World! 👋

 ✨ My name is **Bogdan**.

-- I have large hands-on experience efficiently coding iOS apps.
+- I've been working as an iOS developer for 6 years.
-- I've taken part in the development process of small startups as well as large projects.
+- I was working on different products and was involved in different teams (from 1 to 30 iOS developers).
-- Last 3 years I have mostly worked with the SwiftUI in production.
+- For the last 2 years I have been focusing in building iOS and iPadOS apps with SwiftUI in production.

 ## 📌 GitHub Stats